 Sometimes, when booking vacations 200 plus days out, personal schedules change and owners can no longer use the week(s) they originally reserved.
 This is why quite a few private residence clubs have an option in place for owners to exchange reservations with other owners.
 Club managers assist in making such exchanges.

-Most PRCs now have an option for members to login into websites, enter their reservation choices, and also request reservations online.
-Reservation flexibility and unique on-line features are designed to keep members coming back for a wonderful vacation experience.
+All PRCs have an option for members to login to their websites, enter their reservation choices, and also request reservations online.

 As you can see there are a variety of ways that fractionals and residence clubs allocate time to their members.
 This is a key area to spend time on, to make sure you understand all the rules before joining any club.